 Auction - Frequently Asked Questions

-A non refundable $60 Registration Fee made to The Antique Boat Museum must accompany all Registration Forms.
+A non refundable $60 Registration Fee made to Antique Boat America must accompany all Registration Forms.
 At the completion of the sale, the Seller of reserved entries pays AntiqueBoatAmerica 10% of the sale price as a commission upon successful sale of boat.
 Seller of unreserved entries pays AntiqueBoat America 10% of the sale price as a commission upon successful sale of boat.
-All Buyers pay a 10% buyer's premium donation to the Antique Boat Museum upon completion of purchase on reserved and unreserved boats.
+All Buyers pay a 10% buyer's premium upon completion of purchase on reserved and unreserved boats.

 NO RESERVE attracts serious bidders.
 “NO RESERVE” generates auction-block excitement, which typically equates to higher prices.